MukundaSaiChaitanyaThota/Azure_Cloud_Architect/weeks/12-architect-mindset-and-interview-prep/README.md

 ## 🎯 Objectives

-- Develop communication and problem-solving skills required for cloud architecture roles and stakeholder leadership.
-- Prepare for system design interviews and articulate trade-offs clearly.
+- Practice system design and behavioral interview skills; codify trade-off thinking and communication patterns.
+- Consolidate learning into a repeatable interview prep routine.

 ## 📚 Learning Topics

-- Storytelling in architecture: presenting context, constraints, decisions, and outcomes.
+- Azure Well-Architected Framework and its pillars.
-- System design interview patterns: capacity planning, failure modes, consistency/availability trade-offs.
+- System design interview patterns: capacity planning, data partitioning, consistency models, caching.
-- Behavioral interview prep (STAR method) and whiteboard techniques.
-- Continuous learning plan and next steps beyond the 3-month roadmap.
+- Mock interviews, whiteboarding, and the STAR method for behavioral questions.
+- Documenting trade-offs and improving articulation skills.

 ## 🛠 Hands-on Tasks (copyable steps)

+1. Study Well-Architected Framework

+- Read and summarize the five pillars and map them to your projects.

+2. System design drills

-1. Practice system design prompts
+- Practice 2–3 timed system design prompts per day and record solutions.

-- Use a template to sketch solutions: requirements, scale, components, data flow, and trade-offs.

-2. Prepare STAR stories for key experiences
+3. Behavioral stories (STAR)

-- Write 6–8 stories that demonstrate leadership, conflict resolution, trade-off decisions, and impact.
+- Prepare 6–8 STAR stories and refine them with peer feedback.

-3. Whiteboard practice and mock interviews
+4. Mock interviews

-- Pair with a peer or use online platforms to simulate architecture interviews.
+- Schedule mock interviews with peers or use online platforms for feedback and recording.

-4. Consolidate portfolio and talking points

-- Prepare a 10–15 minute demo for each case study focusing on decisions and outcomes.

 ## 🏗 Deliverables

-- Interview notes, system design templates, and STAR stories saved in `docs/notes/`.
+- Interview notes, system design templates, and recorded mock interview sessions.
-- A 10–15 minute demo script per case study.
-- A continuous learning plan for the next 6 months.
+- A personal cheatsheet mapping common patterns to Azure services.

 ## 🔍 Architecture Diagrams (placeholder)

-- `cloud-architect-roadmap/diagrams/interview-cheatsheet.png` — patterns and templates for system design interviews.
+- `cloud-architect-roadmap/diagrams/interview-cheatsheet.png` — quick patterns and diagrams to reference during interviews.

 ## 📓 Notes & Reflection (TMS perspective)

-Week 12 is about clarity and communication.
-For TMS, being able to explain trade-offs succinctly and show measurable outcomes is key.
-Practice, feedback, and iterating on your explanations refine both thinking and presentation skills.
+Week 12 is where you learn to tell your story.
+For me, clarity and brevity are valuable: present assumptions, list trade-offs, and propose a pragmatic design.
+Practice is the only way to make trade-off narration smooth under time pressure.

 — TMS